Algonquin Canoe Trip

 Some years ago I've decided to take a week or two every year to get

-away from computers, all my projects, and all the people I know so that
+away from computers, all my projects, and all the people I know so

-something new.
-Not ride a bike or hike for a few days, but take a canoe
+decided to do something new.
+Not ride a bike or hike for a few days,

-all around Alginquin park.
+but take a canoe all around Alginquin park.

 I've never ridden a canoe before, except for a couple of hours once.

-But having done the La Cloche Silhouette trail, I knew I can physically
+But having done the La Cloche Silhouette trail, I knew I can

-handle it, so I just did it.
-The unknown stopped scaring me when I was
+physically handle it, so I just did it.
+The unknown stopped scaring

-about 4 years old, so that wasn't a problem either.
+me when I was about 4 years old, so that wasn't a problem either.

 On the trip I kept some basic notes and made some photos.
-I don't know
+I don't

-welcome too have a look also.
+and you're welcome too have a look also.

 Gearing Up